Overwhelmed by all there is to learn about singing & still such a long way to go?

 Make singing click is not about any particular technique (high notes, belting etc).
 It's about systematically diagnosing vocal pain points, finding out which solutions work best for you, and drilling those in before moving to the next.

-My online course Make singing click is a series of around 55 video lessons, divided in several modules - each designed to have you reach a mental of technical milestone.
-I answer your questions in the comments and there are two moments where I give feedback on short (mobile phone) videos of you singing that you send me.
+My online course Make singing click is a series of around 60 video lessons, divided in several modules - each designed to have you reach a mental or technical milestone.
+I answer your questions in the comments and there are two moments where I give feedback on short videos of you singing that you send me.

 8 outcomes of my course